ttkorhonen/e3pages/docs/kb/training/workbook/7_module_deps.md

   require asyn
   require stream
   ```
-  What simple and reasonalbe action could you take that would cause this IOC to fail on startup without changing this script?
+  What simple and reasonable action could you take that would cause this IOC to fail on startup without changing this script?
 Why is this a problem from the
   perspective of the maintainer of a shared e3 environment?

 ## Whence cometh the dependencies